translate/translate/docs/commands/pocompile.rst

   pocompile file.xlf file.mo

 Create an MO file from an XLIFF file called *file.xlf* (available from version 1.1 of the toolkit).

-.. _pocompile#bugs:

-Note
-====

-Gettext plurals and msgctxt are not handled before version 1.1 of the toolkit.

-The .mo implementation does not support Gettext hash tables.